Ladsgroup/reference-island/docs/local-run.md

 ### Running parts of the pipeline individually

-To run only individual parts of the data pipeline, add the name of the result file as an argument to the `make` command.
+To run only individual parts of the data pipeline, add a name for the result file as an argument to the `make` command.
 See the following for more information regarding each step of the pipeline:

 *  [Data Pipeline Reference](pipeline.md) provides more information on each of the pipeline stages
 *  [Pipeline Result Schema Reference](result.md) provides more information on the results of each step.